The Gunny Sack

 The Best Chocolate Layer Cake

-The Best Chocolate Layer Cake recipe has silky smooth chocolate swiss meringue buttercream frosting and a dark chocolate cake dotted with chocolate pieces.chocolate layer cake on a white cake stand
+The Best Chocolate Layer Cake recipe has silky smooth chocolate Swiss meringue buttercream frosting and a dark chocolate cake dotted with chocolate pieces.

-I just celebrated my birthday and I this is the cake I made myself.
+I just celebrated my birthday and this is the cake I made myself.
 I’m calling it THE BEST CHOCOLATE LAYER CAKE.
 Claiming that something is the best is a pretty big claim, although people use those words all the time.
 And let’s be realistic, I’m not going to turn down any chocolate cake and most of them are downright delicious.

-But when it’s your birthday, not just ANY birthday but THE BIG ONE, you have to make a cake that is above average.
+When it’s your birthday, not just ANY birthday but THE BIG ONE, you have to make a cake that is above average.
 This cake has the right combination of chocolate cake dotted with chocolate pieces and is covered with chocolate swiss meringue buttercream frosting that is smooth with just the right amount of sweetness.

 This cake was inspired by the Baker’s Man cake from Yum Kitchen and Bakery in Minneapolis.
 Three of my friends have told me about this cake and two of them are pretty much obsessed with it.
 I saw the cake and to tell you the truth it didn’t look that amazing.
 Finally, after several visits to the restaurant, I decided to listen to my friends and try a slice of the cake…and it changed my life.
-Actually, it didn’t really change my life but the cake really was as good as they said it was and I had to figure out how to make it.
+Actually, it didn’t really change my life, but the cake really was as good as they said it was, and I had to figure out how to make it.

-How To Make The Best Chocolate Layer Cake:
+How To Make The Best Chocolate Layer Cake

 Step One: Bake